TWright-28/Psych-Bot/README.md

 ## Project Description
 The project was created for the UBC Okanagan third year level course.

 **Psych Bot's** goal is to give the user psychological advice*.
-This bot serves as an interactive conversational agent that takes the user's input (sentence) and outputs an appropriate response.
-As this assignment doesn't require Machine Learning implementation, the chatbot may provide a reply that may not relate to the user's prompt.
+This bot serves as an interactive conversational agent that takes the user's input (a sentence) and outputs an appropriate response.
+As this assignment does not require Machine Learning implementation, the chatbot may provide a reply that may not relate to the user's prompt.

 *For **legal** reasons, neither the bot nor developers are certified to provide medical help.